 How are services obtained?

 The student is required to provide appropriate documentation.
 Student and Director meet to discuss the documentation and determine accommodations.
 Contact ODS if you need further information.

 What paperwork or proof is required to prove a disability and to whom should it be given?
 Who has access to this paperwork?

 How are faculty told about accommodations?

 The Office of Disability Services (ODS) prepares a letter outlining the approved accommodations.
-The student delivers the letter to the professor and makes an appointment to meet with the professor to discuss the accommodations.
+The student delivers the letter to the faculty and makes an appointment to meet with the faculty to discuss the accommodations.

 Are services limited to students with disabilities or for all students?